cla-assistant/cla-assistant/README.md

 - `GITHUB_CLIENT`: From your registered application in GitHub.
 - `GITHUB_SECRET`: From your registered application in GitHub.
 - `GITHUB_USER`: For CLA assistant to comment on pull requests, it requires a GitHub account.
-- `GITHUB_PASS`: To access the GitHub account to comment on pull requests, CLA assistant needs an API Token.
+- `GITHUB_TOKEN`: To access the GitHub account to comment on pull requests, CLA assistant needs an API Token.
 It can be generated here https://github.com/settings/tokens/new.
 The Only scope required is `repo_public`.
 - `MONGODB`: This has to be in form of a mongodb url, e.g. `mongodb://<user>:<password>@<host>:<port>/<dbname>`.
 - `SLACK_URL`: Optional.
 You can use it in case you would like to get log-notifications posted in your slack chat.
 - `SLACK_TOKEN`: Optional.